OilerNetwork/pitchlake-round-automator/README.md

-# Vault Automator
+# Pitch Lake Round Automator

-This service automates the state transitions of vault rounds, triggering state transition when the time is right.
+This service automates the state transitions of rounds for specific vaults, triggering state transition when the time is right.

 ## Round State Automation